 Each wing (state) has its own headquarters, command structure, and many local or community level units of membership.
 The Pacific Region is very active in each of the Civil Air Patrol's primary missions of Aerospace Education, Cadet Programs and Emergency Services.

-As the Air Force Auxiliary, Civil Air Patrol participates in numerous search and rescue missions, counter drug missions and disaster relief missions each year.
-Because of some of the harsh terrain and high elevations, the Pacific Region is one of the most active regions in emergency services, saving numerous lives each year.
-Civil Air Patrol has a very active, multi-faceted youth program - the CAP Cadet Program - and the Pacific Region supports some 3500 teenagers in the conduct of that program.
-These cadets participate in such activities as powered and glider flights, aerospace education, leadership and management education, and a structured self-discipline and self-responsible environment.
+As the Air Force Auxiliary, Civil Air Patrol participates in numerous search and rescue missions, counter drug missions, and disaster relief missions each year.
+Because of an abundance of harsh terrain and high elevations, the Pacific Region is one of the most active regions in Emergency Services, saving numerous lives each year.

-If you are interested in working with youth, in emergency services or in support of our countries homeland security and counter drug missions; then consider Civil Air Patrol.
-Please visit www.gocivilairpatrol.com, our national headquarters website or link to your state (wing) website and find the nearest unit or contact that wing headquarters address.
+If you are interested in working with youth, in emergency services, or in support of our country's homeland security and counter drug missions then consider Civil Air Patrol.
+Visit gocivilairpatrol.com to find the unit nearest you.

 Emmy Award winning former Spaatz Cadet and Tennessee Wing member, Scott Matthews, has produced this inspiring 75th-anniversary tribute to CAP’s proud legacy, its missions, and its members.